ZhuangLab/storm-analysis/sa_utilities/README.txt

 read_tagged_spot_file.py - Read .tsf format file.
 This is useful mostly as a debugging aid to make sure that the .tsf file gotten written properly (1).

+std_analysis.py - This attempts to encapsulate the basic analysis functions such as averaging, driftCorrection, standardAnalysis, tracking and zFitting.
+All of these functions are used by both 3D-DAOSTORM and the sCMOS analysis.

 track_average_correct.py - This does tracking, averaging and drift correction on a molecule list file.
 It can be useful if you want to redo these parts without redoing the localization step, which takes most of the time.